orchardguides/kei-open-mcr/README.md

 The overall goal in creating this fork was to make the program easier to use.

- 1. The program now generates individual handouts for each test-taker.
-These handouts provide specific details about how each student's grade was calculated.
+ 1. The program now generates graded handouts for each test-taker.
+These handouts provide specific details about how each student's score was calculated.
  2. As input, the program now processes a single multi-page pdf or tiff that should contain all of the multiple choice sheet images.
 Previously, the applcation only accepted single page image files as input.
  3. Options to change the way that incorrect responses are reported have been eliminated.
  4. Answer keys can now only be entered using the multiple choice sheets.